denis-zavgorodny/font-symbol-recognize/README.md

 # extfontsymbol and Crawler

-One Paragraph of project description goes here

-## Getting Started

-You should to install package with global flag `npm install -g extfontsymbol`
+You should install package with global flag `npm install -g extfontsymbol`

 ### Prerequisites